Theses, dissertations, and research papers

 - Subject databases

-If the thesis you are looking for is not in the library catalogue or is not freely available in ProQuest Dissertations & Theses or in Theses Canada, you can request an interlibrary loan (ILL) whereby we will attempt to obtain a copy from another library.
+If the thesis you are looking for is not in the Sofia Discovery tool or is not freely available in ProQuest Dissertations & Theses or in Theses Canada, you can request an interlibrary loan (ILL) whereby we will attempt to obtain a copy from another library.
 You may also purchase a copy of a thesis online through ProQuest Dissertations & Theses.